What Is Object Storage?

 Creating New Object Storage Containers

-As a Hostwinds client, you’re able to create your own object storage containers whenever you want.
-Simply provide a name for your container and then press the Create Container button as seen below:
+As a Hostwinds client, you’re able to create your own object storage containers very easily.
+Simply provide a name for your container, select the location from any of the available locations, check the public link to make the container publicly available and then press the Create Container button as seen below:

 Object storage is billed hourly, at a rate of $0.000042386 per hour per GB that is stored.
 Like any of services billed hourly, invoices for that storage would generate on the first of the following calendar month.